 - Identifying the main features of writing and understanding texts read to them;

-- Writing simple words using cursive script;
+- Writing simple words using cursive;

 - Cooperating with other students and understanding adult roles;

 - Recognizing objects including the human body, animals, and plant life